 Employees and workers can be protected by the Equality Act even after they have left employment, for example if a reference is discriminatory.

-Former employees are protected by the Equality Act after the end of their employment, if the discrimination or harassment ‘arises out of and is closely connected to’ the employment, and would contravene the Act had it occurred during the employment (s.108 EqA, Employment Code para 10.57-10.62).
+Former employees and other workers are protected by the Equality Act after the end of their employment, if the discrimination or harassment ‘arises out of and is closely connected to’ the employment, and would contravene the Act had it occurred during the employment (s.108 EqA, Employment Code para 10.57-10.62).